-Where recreational development for the purpose of public access is proposed in the following designations, the identified permit requirements shall apply.
+Where recreational development is proposed in the following designations, the identified permit requirements shall apply.

 - 1. Natural: - a.
 Prohibited for non-water-oriented recreational development; - b.
 SDP for non-motorized, water-oriented recreational development; and - c.
 CUP for all other forms of recreation, except where demonstrated to be consistent with approved park plans prior to application, and then with a SDP. - 2.
 Rural Conservancy, Urban Conservancy, Shoreline Residential: SDP - 3.
-Aquatic: The required permit type will be determined by the specific recreational development proposed as set forth in Chapter 19.600 (Shoreline Use and Modification Development Standards).
+Aquatic: The required permit type will be the same as the permit required for the specific recreational development proposed as set forth in this chapter.
 For example, see Section 19.600.125, Boating Facilities.